jaketbouma/blokk-solver/README.md

 * Optionally, duckdb cli

 1. Install with `poetry install`
+2. Run tests with `poetry run pytest`
+3. Check the available commands with `poetry run poe`
-2. Build the samples `poetry run poe save-blokk-samples`
+4. Generate and write blokk samples to duckdb `poetry run poe save-blokk-samples`
-3. ...
+4. Generate and write blokk rotations and translations to duckdb `poetry run poe save-blokk-positions` (coming soon)
+5. Optionally, inspect and analyze the results with the duckdb ui `duckdb -ui blokk.duckdb`
+6. ... and more to follow

 ---
 [Kickstarter](https://www.kickstarter.com/projects/blokkgames/blokk-dare-to-be-square) | [Instagram](https://www.instagram.com/blokk.games) | [Get in touch to contribute](mailto:jake@honestgrowth.no)